MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 Performing analysis
 ========================

-Having created the grillage model, users can proceed with performing a grillage analysis.
+Having created the grillage model, users can proceed with grillage analysis.
-The *ops-grillage* module allows grillage analysis utilities by allowing users to specify load cases comprising of multiple single or compound loads types and then run load case analysis.
+The *opsgrillage* module contains grillage analysis utilities, allowing users to specify load cases comprising of multiple single or compound loads types and then run load case analysis.
 Furthermore, *ops-grillage* module also options for moving load analysis.